front-seat/voterbowl/README.md

 Having never used any of these toys before, we'll see how this pans out.

-(Others under consideration include [django-slippers](https://github.com/mixxorz/slippers), [django-template-partials](https://github.com/carltongibson/django-template-partials), and [django-components](https://github.com/EmilStenstrom/django-components).)
+(Others under consideration include [django-slippers](https://github.com/mixxorz/slippers), [django-template-partials](https://github.com/carltongibson/django-template-partials), and [django-components](https://github.com/EmilStenstrom/django-components).
+And don't forget the [django-htmx-patterns](https://github.com/spookylukey/django-htmx-patterns/) documentation.)

 For code cleanliness, we also use: